and3rson/clay/README.md

 - lib[VLC] (native, distributed with VLC player) OR libMPV (native, distributed with MPV)
 - [setproctitle] (optional) PyPI, used to change clay process name from 'python' to 'clay')
 - [pydbus] (PyPI)
+- [Pillow] (PyPI, optional) used to resize album art before displaying it in notifications

 # What works
 - Audio equalizer